fakerbaby/fakerbaby.github.io/_pages/about.md

 ## About me

 Welcome to my academic page!
 My name is Wei Shen (沈蔚).
 I am excited to share my journey and research endeavors in the field of artificial intelligence.
-I am currently a Research Scientist at Baichuan Inc., with a special focus on improving the capabilities of the Baichuan-series LLMs with [Dong Yan](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=lvztRUkAAAAJ).
+I am currently a Research Scientist at Skywork AI.
+Currently.
+I foucs on RL and Multimodal Agent.
+Before that I stayed in Baichuan Inc., with a special focus on improving the reasoning capabilities of the Baichuan-series LLMs with [Dong Yan](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=lvztRUkAAAAJ).

 I completed my bachelor's degree at Huazhong University of Science and Technology (HUST) in 2020.
-And I competed my master's degree at Fudan University, working in the NLP Lab under the guidance of [Xuanjing Huang](https://xuanjing-huang.github.io/) as my advisor, with [Qi Zhang](http://qizhang.info/)  as my co-advisor.
+And I competed my master's degree at Fudan University, working in the NLP Lab under the guidance of [Xuanjing Huang](https://xuanjing-huang.github.io/) as my advisor, with [Tao Gui](https://scholar.google.com/citations?user=BrOLQdwAAAAJ&hl=zh-CN)  as my co-advisor.

 I am passionate about leveraging language models to enhance various aspects of AI and contribute to the development of advanced and responsible AI systems.

 ## Research Interests
 My research interests primarily revolve around Natural Language Processing (NLP), with a specific focus on LLM alignment, including reward modeling, RL.
-Additionally, I am eager to explore the realm of LLM agents and contribute to advancements in that area.
+Additionally, I am eager to explore the realm of VLM agents and contribute to advancements in that area.

 ## Education
 * M.Eng. in Fudan University, NLP Lab, 2021-2024, Shanghai